Jet Ski (brand)

 Jet Ski is the brand name of a personal watercraft (PWC) manufactured by Kawasaki, a Japanese company.
-The term is often used generically to refer to any type of personal watercraft used mainly for recreation, and it is also used as a verb to describe the use of any type of PWC.
+The term Jet ski is often used generically to refer to any type of personal watercraft used mainly for recreation, and it is also used as a verb to describe the use of any type of PWC.
+It mainly competed against Yamaha's WaveRunner, BRP's Sea-Doo, Elaqua's E-PWC and Honda's AquaTrax.

 A runabout-style PWC typically carries one to three people seated in a configuration like a typical bicycle or motorcycle.